Curriculum Filter Results

 6. The Great Lakes and humans in their watersheds are inextricably interconnected.

 Get out in your own backyard and see what's going on!
-Open up the Nature Nibble curriculum document to take a look at what is going on outside your window.
+Open up the Nature Nibble curriculum document to take a look at what might be going on outside your window.
 Use the Nature Nibble Links supporting file to open up a YouTube video from Deanna and Alyssa to watch before you go outside.
 Be sure to look around for other things happening outside your window and either write them down or draw them on your Nature Nibble sheet or in your journal.
-Get out there and have fun!
+Get out there and have fun! --Curriculum file is a Flowers Worksheet -- Supporting file is a sheet with a link to the video lesson

 Details